syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/data-binding.md

 ## LINQ to SQL Data Binding

-The LINQ to SQL can be used as the data source of the ComboBox in which the data model of a relational database is mapped to an object model and allow us to use the LINQ technology to access SQL database.
+The LINQ to SQL can be used as the data source of the ComboBox in that the data model of a relational database is mapped to an object model and allow us to use the LINQ technology to access SQL database.

 To create LINQ to SQL classes
 •	Right-click the App_Code folder and then click Add New Item.